 What is Balanitis Xerotica Obliterans (BXO) foreskin?

-BXO is a disease affecting uncircumcised males ranging from young boys to adolescent and adults.
-This is the commonest cause of an acquired tight foreskin (BXO phimosis)
+BXO is a disease affecting uncircumcised males ranging from young boys to adolescents and adults.
+This is the most common cause of an acquired tight foreskin (BXO phimosis)

 What causes BXO?

-The exact cause of BXO is not known.
+The exact cause of Balanitis Xerotica Obliterans is not known.
 Sometimes it is associated with diseases in which the body’s immune system attacks normal tissues.

-Despite the tendency to affect genital skin, BXO is not an infection – the disease is not contagious, so sexual partners cannot pick it up.
+Despite the tendency to affect genital skin, Balanitis Xerotica Obliterans is not an infection – the disease is not contagious, so sexual partners cannot pick it up.
 Rarely, BXO can be hereditary.

 What does BXO look like?

-If untreated BXO can cause the foreskin opening to tighten and shrink, leading to pain on intercourse.
+If untreated Balanitis Xerotica Obliterans can cause the foreskin opening to tighten and shrink, leading to pain on intercourse.
 Less often BXO can develop in children.
 It can make retraction of the foreskin difficult and interfere with passing water.

 The diagnosis of BXO can usually be made from the typical appearance of the condition.
 This will be confirmed after the examination of the foreskin skin (a biopsy) under the microscope.